JackPu/daycaca/README.md

 ### crop(source, option, callback)

-裁剪图片，将图片裁剪至指定大小。
+Crop your image to the size which you specify.

-option {} 里面需要指定的参数:
+option {} :

-+ toCropImgX: 裁剪的区域距离图片的左边缘的距离
++ toCropImgX: The x-axis distance between the crop area and the image;
-+ toCropImgY: 裁剪的区域距离图片的上边缘的距离
++ toCropImgY: The y-axis distance between the crop area and the image;
-+ toCropImgW: 裁剪的区域的宽度
++ toCropImgW: The width of crop area;
-+ toCropImgH: 裁剪的区域的高度
++ toCropImgH: The height of crop area
-+ ratio 缩放比例
++ ratio: the scale ration of the image

 <img width="480" src="http://img1.vued.vanthink.cn/vued233e94bd60775c0999df05d17b4642a8.png" />